mandarini/ngc-workshop-docs/Chapter_09.md

 So, how do we do this?
 We need a reference to our chat container HTML element, so that we can manipulate it in our component.
 We also need this to run after our view is checked and updated.

-So, first of all we import the necessary things from `@angular/core`:
+Open your `chat.component.ts`.
+First of all we import the necessary things from `@angular/core`:
 ```
 import { Component, OnInit, Input, AfterViewChecked, ElementRef, ViewChild } from '@angular/core';
 ```